Chart Color Schemes

 Infrastructure

-Ravenswood has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally
+Ravenswood has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects that could impact this region.
-Notable projects include Ravenswood Subdivision, Housing Land Supply Ravenswood Order, 38A Faulkner Road Rural Living Rezoning and Subdivision, and UTAS Stadium Redevelopment.
-The following list details those most relevant.
+Nine projects identified by AreaSearch could significantly impact the area's performance.
+These include Ravenswood Subdivision, Housing Land Supply Ravenswood Order, 38A Faulkner Road Rural Living Rezoning and Subdivision, and UTAS Stadium Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.